Specialty Programs

 There are many different cultures and languages spoken within the Waterloo Wellington region.
 It is important to be able to understand how to manage diabetes and this can be very challenging if a person speaks another language.
 To support people with improved communication, the Kitchener Waterloo Multicultural Centre offers FREE interpretaion services to people living in this region.

-There are programs and resources available for individuals with diabetes who may identify with the following types of programs.
+Programs and resources available for individuals with diabetes who may identify with the following types of programs:

 Indigenous Programs and Resources